Hyperbolicity of the base of an admissible family of log canonical stable minimal models: Admissible families of canonical stable minimal models

 \subsection{A technical lemma for semistable families}

-A morphism $f:Y\to X$ between smooth varieties is {\bf semistable} if there is a (not necessarily connected) smooth divisor $D$ on $X$ such that the following hold. \begin{enumerate} \item $f$ is a submersion over $X\backslash D$ and $f^{-1}(D)$ is a reduced simple normal crossing divisor on $Y$. \item $f$ sends submersively any stratum of $f^{-1}(D)_{\rm red}$ onto an irreducible component of $D$. \end{enumerate} A morphism $f:Y\to X$ between complex manifolds is {\bf semistable in codimension one} if there is a dense Zariski open subset $U\subset X$ with ${\rm codim}_X(X\backslash U)\geq 2$, such that $f|_{f^{-1}(U)}:f^{-1}(U)\to U$ is semistable.
+A morphism $f:Y\to X$ between smooth varieties is called \emph{semistable} (resp. \emph{strictly semistable}) if there is a (not necessarily connected) smooth divisor $D$ on $X$ such that the following conditions hold. \begin{enumerate} \item $f$ is a submersion over $X\backslash D$ and the schematic preimage $f^{-1}(D)$ is a (resp. reduced) simple normal crossing divisor on $Y$. \item $f$ sends submersively any stratum of $f^{-1}(D)_{\rm red}$ onto an irreducible component of $D$. \end{enumerate} A morphism $f:Y\to X$ between smooth varieties is \emph{strictly semistable in codimension one} if there is a dense Zariski open subset $U\subset X$ with ${\rm codim}_X(X\backslash U)\geq 2$, such that $f|_{f^{-1}(U)}:f^{-1}(U)\to U$ is strictly semistable.